Denny Abbey: Public ownership and museum

 The Farmland Museum, which opened in 1997, has a shop, café and an education centre, running courses for local schools.
-Farm buildings including the 17th-century barn have been converted into displays of local history and farming, including a 1940s farm labourer's cottage, a 1930s village shop, displays on local crafts and skills.
+Farm buildings including the 17th-century barn have been converted into displays of local history and farming, including a 1940s farm labourer's cottage, a 1930s village shop, and displays on local crafts and skills.
 Many of the old farm tools and machinery came from a museum at nearby Haddenham which closed.
 It was at Haddenham where interviews were made in the 1970s with local farming people, recording their stories dating back to the beginning of the 20th century.

 The whole site, known as The Farmland Museum and Denny Abbey, is open from April to October, and there are regular special event days.

-Note: The spellings Denny and Denney appear with equal frequency in the historical literature.
+Note: The spellings 'Denny' and 'Denney' appear with equal frequency in the historical literature.
 The latter spelling is no longer used locally, in modern times.